LizBoamah/DMRGperiodic/README.md

  The MPS is orginally  already as a periodic MPS.
 To run code  run the scriptest.m file
 Any advice is welcome

+Please do cite if you use any part of the code